 Paul Halley lives in Nova Scotia’s Mahone Bay these days with a sailboat at the ready.

-It’s a short commute to his jobs in Halifax, one leading The University of Kings College Chapel Choir and the other as the music director at The Cathedral Church of All Saints.
+It’s a short commute to his jobs in Halifax, one leading Tthe University of King’s College Chapel Choir and the other as the music director at The Cathedral Church of All Saints.

 It’s a long journey for a kid born in Romford, in East London, England, to working class parents.
 But the music really starts in Ottawa.